jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Scientifically there is no direct link between entropy and Einstein's equation, but noting mass and energy equivalency helps us understand a crucial point.
 As entropy does its thing degrading objects into uniformity, energy is never created or destroyed, but just moved around into different states of radiation (light) or matter.

-Basically, the natural forces have no delete button.
-Only a modify button.
+Basically, there is no delete button anywhere in physics—energy isn't destroyed, only modified.
 Incidentally, this principle is the first law of thermodynamics.

 For example, the energy that once fueled Mars hot magma core was not erased, it only radiated into space.
 As heat dissipated away it came to a useless state; it was no longer concentrated and organized enough to do anything.
 Useful energy is a physical quantity that represents the capacity to do work or cause change in a physical system, like Earth's still hot magma core is doing right now.